MicrosoftDocs/customer-insights/ci-docs/data/relationships.md

 ### Indirect relationship

-A relationship is classified as an **indirect relationship** when a source table relates to one or more additional tables before relating to a target table.
+A relationship is classified as an **indirect relationship** when a source table relates to one or more other tables before relating to a target table.

 #### Multi-hop relationship